 In performance and real life usability for lead acids that are vehicle starter batteries, they only use 30% of the stated amp hours or stated as “30% depth of discharge” before the voltage drops so low you can not start your vehicle.
 So only 30% of its amp hours are usable, whereas lithium batteries have a 98% depth of discharge.
 For example, our ETX36 is a replacement for an YTX20 Yuasa series, which has 18ah rating of capacity.
 The amount of actual useable amp hour is (18ah x .3 = 5.4ah).
 We use a 12.4ah cell in our ETX36 which is actually 7 amp hours MORE than the lead acid battery we are replacing.

-NO. It is not a good idea to “jump” a motorsport battery from a car or truck battery.
+- It is not a good idea to “jump” a motorsport battery from a car or truck battery.
 It is much better to re-charge it if at all possible.
-On the top of each battery is a label that will specify the maximum amount of charging amps to use and a “jump” start from an automobile is about 150X more amperage than maximum amperage recommended, if not more.
-This can cause the cells to rupture and even catch on fire.
-This is true for all batteries, lithium or lead acid, if you must jump start the battery, do it from a like sized battery.
-A lead acid is much more tolerant than a lithium battery as they absorb the charge completely different.
+On the top of each battery is a label that will specify the maximum amount of charging amps to use, and a “jump” start from an automobile is about 150X more amperage than maximum amperage recommended, if not more.
+This can cause the cells to rupture or smoke.
+This is true for all batteries, lithium or lead acid.
+If you must jump start the battery, do it from a like sized battery.
 It is perfectly fine to jump start the EarthX battery from another motorcycle like sized battery or use a jump pack.
-It is also important to note that a battery that is defective and not holding a charge is different than one that you accidentally left something on and that is why it is drained.
+It is also important to note that a defective battery that doesn’t hold a charge is different than a drained battery because you left something on.
 Do not try and jump a lead acid battery or a lithium battery if it might be defective.

 That depends, if you have a high compression V-Twin engine greater than 110ci , you may exceed 680 cranking amps and will exceed our ETX36’s or ETX680 capabilities.
 The ETX36/ETX680 series is limited to 680 max cranking amps.
 Do not use this battery for an application that exceeds this limit.
 We do offer the option 2 upgraded options which is the ETX900 (840PCA) or the ETX1200 (1200PCA).